UofT-DSI/gen_data/README.md

 Each session will consist of slides to introduce topics, live coding to demonstrate the topics, and occasional breakout rooms/live polls to reinforce the topics.
 The technical facilitator will introduce the concepts through a collaborative live coding session using R and other specialized genetic sofwares.
 The technical facilitator will upload any live coding files to this repository for participants to revisit under `./04_this_cohort`.

 ## Requirements
-* Participants are expected to have completed Shell, git nd R learning modules.
+* Participants are expected to have completed Shell and git learning modules.
 * Participants are encouraged to ask questions and collaborate with others to enhance learning.
 * Participants must have a computer and an internet connection to participate in online activities.
 * Participants must not use generative AI such as ChatGPT to generate code to complete assignments.
 It should be used as a supportive tool to seek out answers to questions you may have.